achirkin/fgeom/README.md

 # fgeom
+Experimental, yet not very useful package
-Haskell geometry types and functions to be used together with OpenGL
+Haskell geometry types and functions to be used later together with OpenGL